bri-sc/demo-computing-in-chemistry/README.md

 ## Computing in Chemistry Demo
 This is a Bristol Scientific Computing (BriSC) Python interactive demonstration that showcases how Chemistry can be applied in a computing context.
 This provides a taster for the type of coding and approach we take on the "Chemistry with Computing" programme at the University of Bristol.
 See the See the [BriSC webpage](https://brisc.blogs.bristol.ac.uk/) and [Undergraduate Programme for Chemistry with Computing](https://www.bristol.ac.uk/study/undergraduate/chemistry-computing/) for more details.

-The Jupyter notebook uses data sourced from:
+The Jupyter notebook uses data sourced and modified slightly from:

 **Repository**: [chemical-kinetics](https://github.com/flboudoire/chemical-kinetics)